LorePep/blog/content/post/mot.md

 ![Motion](/mot/motion.gif)

 Here we are using a Kalman Filter with a constant velocity model.
-The tracker is still robust to occlusion, since we are predicting the future position of each object using the motion model.
+The tracker is still robust to occlusion since we are predicting the future position of each object using the motion model.

 The models solve the problem of how to measure similarity, the second problem of using the similarity to recover identity can be solved in several different ways.
-In the presented demo cases, it was solved by optimization of the intersection over union between the tracker tracks after update and the observations.
+In the presented demo cases, it was solved by optimization of the intersection over union between the tracker tracks after the update and the observations.

 The examples were created using modified versions of tracking code from [this repository](https://github.com/ZidanMusk/experimenting-with-sort).